liamtoney/sonify/README.rst

 Contributing
 ------------

-To install *sonify*'s development packages, with your conda environment activated run
+To install *sonify*'s development packages, with your environment activated run

 .. code-block:: xml